 Skip advert

 Taking payment

-A personal cheque, building-society cheque or banker’s draft are other possible alternatives, but they aren’t as desirable as cash because they can also be forged or ‘bounce’, with not enough funds for them to go through.
+A personal cheque, building society cheque or banker’s draft are other possible alternatives, but they aren’t as desirable as cash because they can also be forged or ‘bounce’, with not enough funds for them to go through.

-The most important thing with either of the above payment methods is to pay the funds into your bank and never release the car to the buyer until the correct amount has cleared.
+The most important thing with any of the above payment methods is to pay the funds into your bank and never release the car to the buyer until the correct amount has cleared.
 Just seeing the money isn’t enough, always ask the bank if funds can be drawn against the payment to ensure it has cleared.

+Skip advert